 I Found Other Ways to Stay Energized

 On day one of my caffeine-free week, I will admit I was pining for my usual morning pick-me-up.
 It's typically the official start to my day, and I missed that easy burst of energy I dependably find at the bottom of a mug.
-I was working from home that day, and after about an hour and a half had passed since I woke up, I decided to go to the gym to get my heart rate up.
-I got a green juice on the way home, and when I returned to my computer, I did in fact feel energized and alert.
+I was working from home that day, and after about an hour and a half had passed since I woke up, I decided to go to work out to get my heart rate up.
+I got a green juice, and when I returned to my computer, I did in fact feel energized and alert.
 I thought, Hell, maybe this experiment will also do wonders for my glutes.